-MISTAKE 10: NOT DRAWING TO THE NUTS
+MISTAKE 10: ALWAYS DRAW TO THE NUTS

 All of the nine previous points are connected by this last one, which is the most important concept of all in PLO strategy: always draw to the nuts.
 It’s that simple.
 If you don’t have the nuts or aren’t drawing to the nuts, then get out of the pot.